cogentcore/core/docs/content/events.md

 })
 ```

+Please note that SetFocus is only for widgets that have already been shown.
+For newly created widgets, consider using [[doc:core.WidgetBase.StartFocus]] (documented right below) or [[#defer]].

 You can make a widget have starting focus (so that it gets focus when there is a [[#show]] event):

 ```Go